 Fig. 3.
 25 x 25 Grid Layout of Washington D.C. (left), 50 x 50 Grid Layout of Washington D.C. (right)

-Looking at the different confusion matrices and out of bag (OOB) Error rates, its clear that the 25 x 25 grid provides better results than the 50 x 50 grid.
+Looking at the different confusion matrices and out of bag (OOB) Error rates, its clear that the 25 x 25 grid provides better results than the 50 x 50 grid at the cost of increased granularity.
 The “other” label category was not included because the results were inconclusive.

 Table 6.
 Error Calculations for Crime Statistics